 what is tan

-What is TAN?
+What is TAN number full form?
 Understanding Tax Deduction and Collection Account Number

 What is TAN?